Chang-Yu-Chang/emergent-coexistence/README.md

 - `00-list_image_mapping-BATCH.csv`: is used for matching coculture to monocultures.
 Each row is one coculture pair and the columns specify the batch, community, isolates, mixing frequencies, and the image file name of both isolates.
 For example `00-list_image_mapping-B2.csv` matches the cocultures to monocultures in batch B2.

-## Step 1.
-Command-line tools
+### Command-line tools

-The scripts for processing image files are wrapped into command-line tools that takes the mapping files stored in `processing_scripts/mapping_files/` as input.
+The scripts for image files are wrapped into command-line tools that takes the mapping files stored in `image_scripts/mapping_files/` as input.
 All temporary output images and data are stored in the subfolders under `pipeline/images/`.

 For instance, implementing the image processing pipeline and random forest classification for all cocultures in the batch B2 requires executing the following scripts in order.